-I started running again (slowly!) after doctors gave me the all clear 7 weeks after my caesarean.
-A few months later I found out I had secured a ballot place for the next marathon.
+I started running again (slowly!) after doctors gave me the all clear 7 weeks after I got home.
+A few months later I found out I had secured a ballot place for the London Marathon.
 I have decided to use this ballot place to give something back to the Special Care Baby Unit at Whipps Cross Hospital.
 The work the team do there is incredible, and without them parents such as myself and my husband wouldn't be lucky enough to have a healthy and beautiful baby boy.

 This is my story.
 Every penny donated is appreciated more than you will ever know.